Ambro-Gio/orders-be/README.md

 # Setup guide

-The project is ready to be run using laravel sail.
-Docker and a linux-like machine are required.
+The project is ready to be run using laravel Sail, a built-in solution provided by Laravel to run the application using Docker.
+Docker Desktop is required.
+On Widows machines, WSL2 (Windows Subsystem for Linux) needs to be installed and enabled.

 ## 1. Clone the repository